GriffinDD/JottTranslator/CSCI-344-PLC-Fall2022-JottTranslator-main/README.md

 For organization and ease of import, we used a package based system and subfolders in our src directory, as shown in Phase2Hierarchy.png.

 As such, all files used in our system must be added into the package system.
-For this submission, the full src file has been submitted for ease of testing.
 To use the parse tester, place it in the src directory and add the lines:

 package src;